sea-of-stuff/sos/README.md

-# sos - Sea of Stuff
+# SOS - Sea of Stuff

+This is a prototype of a distributed autonomic personal data storage system.

 ```
       ___           ___           ___